ZhouLinli/ZhouLinli.github.io/_pages/about.md

   - /about.html
 ---

-Linli Zhou is an Institutional Research Analyst at Lasell University, holding a Ph.D. in Social Science and Comparative Education from the University of California, Los Angeles (UCLA).
+Linli Zhou is an Institutional Research (IR) Analyst at Lasell University, holding a Ph.D. in Social Science and Comparative Education from the University of California, Los Angeles (UCLA).
 Her expertise spans statistical modeling, data visualization, data management, and mixed-methods research, with a focus on student success, program evaluation, and institutional strategy in higher education.

 Driven by a deep passion for data research, Linli eagerly explores innovative ways to automate data reporting with accessible data visualizations, and integrate cutting-edge data modeling techniques into analytics.
 Her ultimate goal is to empower higher education leaders and campus partners to support student success more effectively.

 Beyond her role as a skilled and passionate researcher, Linli is also an educator adept at teaching and sharing research methodology.
-She leads professional development initiatives for the institutional research (IR) community, serving as the elected Member-at-Large for the Overseas Chinese Association of Institutional Research (OCAIR) and on the conference planning committee for the North East Association of Institutional Research (NEAIR).
+She leads professional development initiatives for the IR community, serving as the elected Member-at-Large for the Overseas Chinese Association of Institutional Research (OCAIR) and on the conference planning committee for the North East Association of Institutional Research (NEAIR).
 Linli was honored with [the inaugural "Rising Star Award" from the Association of Institutional Research (AIR)](https://www.airweb.org/resources/awards-scholarships/awards/Rising-Star) in 2024.

 Linli's recent portfolio showcases a wide array of accomplishments, including: